 In particular, people travelling northbound on the Expressway should be aware that the last exit for Peka Peka is the Te Moana Road Interchange at Waikanae, and people travelling southbound should be aware that the last exit for Raumati is at the Kāpiti Road Interchange.

 As with any new piece of infrastructure there will be a settling in and adjustment period.
 We’re working with the Wellington Transport Operations Centre to monitor traffic flows and behaviours over the coming weeks and we’re ready to deal with safety matters if and when they occur.

-You’ll continue to see quite a bit of final construction work going on in the area.
-Over the next few months work will carry on around the Poplar Avenue Interchange and Raumati Straights at the south end, and the Peka Peka Interchange at the north end of the Expressway, as well as on some local roads, to build additional roundabouts, complete the local connections to the Expressway and finish road surfacing and barrier installation.
+You’ll continue to see final construction work going on in the area until around the middle of 2017.
+This is to build additional roundabouts, complete the local connections to the Expressway and finish road surfacing and barrier installation.

 While this work continues, traffic management, lane closures and speed restrictions will occasionally be in place.
-We’re grateful for your patience and understanding with the works to date, and we’re asking you to bear with us a little longer as we finish off these remaining works.
+We’re grateful for your patience and understanding.

 As with any new piece of infrastructure, it will take time for everyone to get used to the changes to traffic controls around the roads connecting to the Expressway, and also for the traffic signals team to ensure they do the best job they can in managing the ebbs and flows of traffic.

 Live cameras are set up at the interchange lights and the Wellington Transport Operations Centre monitor these 24/7 and phasing is tweaked where necessary.
 Over time as behaviour normalises, and regular traffic patterns form, the traffic lights will be set up in regular day-to-day phases and will adjust as necessary based on traffic patterns.